connortbot/starbit/README.md

 ```

 For a very first, working version, I greatly simplified the core gameplay.
-- Only one type of Ship
 - No Supply system
 - No GES or Factories
+- No depth to Fleets, all same stats.

 The biggest concern was the user experience.
+Originally, a Player would tens to hundreds of Ships individually managed.
 I wanted the gameplay to be keystroke heavy, but how could a player efficiently control over, say, 50 ships?
-A better way of designing this would be to lessen the amount of units that need to be controlled withought sacrificing strategic depth in the stats.
+A better way of designing this would be to lessen the amount of units that need to be controlled without sacrificing strategic depth in the stats.

-Instead of 50 ships, think of them as 3-5 fleets.
+> Instead of 50 ships, think of them as 3-5 Fleets!
 This is not only more realistic but easier to control.